A guide to becoming a Freemason in New Zealand

 How much does it cost to become a Freemason?

-As with all organizations, annual fees are expected of members but are reasonably priced.
+As with all organisations, annual fees are expected of members but are reasonably priced.
 These fees may vary from Lodge to Lodge depending on the style which a Lodge chooses to adopt.

 What happens at a Lodge meeting?